BSaiSrinivas789/walmart_sales789/README.md

 ### 9. SQL Analysis: Complex Queries and Business Problem Solving
    - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
-     -- 1. Highest-Rated Category in Each Branch
+ - 1. Highest-Rated Category in Each Branch
-     '''sq
+     '''sql
 SELECT branch, category, avg_rating
 FROM (
     SELECT